MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/moving-platform-unity.md

 ## How should I activate Moving Platform Mode?

-In order to enable a range of use cases, a range of methods have been provided to activate moving platform mode.
-It is important that you consider which to choose carefully based on the use case that you are developing for.
+In order to enable a range of use cases, various methods have been provided to activate Moving Platform Mode.
+It's important that you carefully consider which method to choose based on the use case that you're developing for.
 A key question to ask is: Who knows whether the Hololens 2 is currently within a moving platform?
 See the following table for an example:

 | Who knows if HL2 is in a Moving Platform | Best method of setting Moving Platform Mode | Benefits | Costs |
 |--------------|------------------------|-----|---- |